Cecil Morgan – basketball

 “Don’t mind the money, just hate to miss the kickoff,” he said.

 The group laughed faintly.
 Mary Sue and Pat yawned as Don Trull completed a 53-yard pass to Elkins that brought 40,000 other people to their feet.
-Cecil and Joe pondered quietly the ability of Arkansas to defeat Texas.
-"No way," Joe decided, sleepily.
+Cecil and Joe pondered quietly whether Arkansas could defeat Texas.
+“No way,” Joe decided sleepily.

 They all yawned again, and soon the game ended.
 Cecil said he “might could manage” to drive home.
 Joe said he would pay $100 if Baylor would let him sleep all night in the parking lot.

-"Shame to be this close to Austin and not go," Joe said.
-"Cecil, what would you give for some crispy, chewy tacos at El Rancho right now?
-You think El Rancho's chili con queso sounds good?
-Good Lord!"
+“Shame to be this close to Austin and not go,” Joe said.
+“Cecil, what would you give for some crispy, chewy tacos at El Rancho right now?
+Do you think El Rancho’s chili con queso sounds good?
+Good Lord!”

 The ritual of a football fan, the real football fan, in Dallas on Sunday is to attend the Cowboy Club, both before and after the NFL games in the Cotton Bowl.
-Texas being a dry state (many blame the Baptists and some Texans therefore blame Baylor), the owners of the Cowboys long ago took the precaution of seeing to it that their loyal fans (those who buy memberships) can get a "mixed" drink and something to eat at the club on the state fairgrounds.
+Texas is a dry state (many blame the Baptists, and some Texans, therefore, blame Baylor); the owners of the Cowboys long ago took the precaution of seeing to it that their loyal fans (those who buy memberships) can get a “mixed” drink and something to eat at the club on the state fairgrounds.
 During the fair and the big football weekend, however, so many people were in town that the club had to move from air-conditioned indoor quarters to a tent just outside of the Cotton Bowl.
 It was still the place to be on a lazy Sunday that dawned as clear and warm and calm as Friday and Saturday had been.
 The Cowboys had not won a game and had lost four, but Joe Coffman kept telling people that they were a cinch to beat the Lions.
-"It's a sure thing," he said to Bedford Wynne, part owner, along with Clint Murchison Jr. of the Cowboys.
-"It's an upset weekend, boys.
-It just figures."
+“It’s a sure thing,” he said to Bedford Wynne, part owner, along with Clint Murchison Jr. of the Cowboys.
+“It’s an upsetting weekend, boys.
+It just figures.”

 Mostly at the insistence of the wives, Mary Sue and Pat, there was yet to be one more stop for them all before the weekend would stagger to a halt.
 Mary Sue and Pat noted, without an excess of enthusiasm, that they had not eaten a hot meal in two days.
 The Beefeater Inn would be nice, said Mary Sue, and it was seldom crowded on a Sunday evening.

-It was a quiet evening, spent mostly in reflection on the four games, and all the people they had seen and in forgetting how much each had drunk.
-"Guarantee you," Joe said, "we saw everybody but Nasty Jack Kilpatrick."
+It was a quiet evening, spent mostly reflecting on the four games and all the people they had seen and forgetting how much each had drunk.
+“Guarantee you,” Joe said, “we saw everybody but Nasty Jack Kilpatrick.”

 “Who?”
 Pat Morgan asked.